UMAprotocol/UMIPs/UMIPs/umip-94.md

 The goal of this UMIP is to integrate `SelfMintingDerivativeFactory` in the DVM.

-Once `SelfMintingDerivativeFactory.sol` receives the `Creator` role it will register every `SelfMintingPerpetualMultiParty.sol` that is deployed through it with `SelfMintingRegistry.sol` so they can request prices from the DVM.
+Once `SelfMintingDerivativeFactory.sol` receives the `Creator` role it will register every `SelfMintingPerpetualMultiParty.sol` that is deployed through it with the UMA Registry so they can request prices from the DVM.

 # Motivation